isc-projects/bind9/doc/arm/dlz.inc.rst

 .. namedconf:statement:: search
+   :tags: query
+   :short: Specifies whether a Dynamically Loadable Zone (DLZ) module is queried for an answer to a query name.

 When answering a query, all DLZ modules with :namedconf:ref:`search` set to ``yes`` are queried to see whether they contain an answer for the query name.
 The best